-On day 1 Kent was shown around the office and introduced to the team.
-Pictured below is Team Leader Mark Williams welcoming Kent.
+On day 1 Kent was shown around the office and introduced to the team and Team Leader Mark Williams.

 Most of Kent’s first day was taken up with a fairly intensive health and safety induction which included site and office safety, asbestos awareness and a driver assessment which each driver for Wessex Archaeology has to pass.
 Later in the week Kent will have to pass a CSCS test in order to work on most of our sites.